kalli-st/conversations/README.md

 #### Conversations doesn’t work for me.
 Where can I get help?

-You can join our conference room on `conversations@conference.siacs.eu`.
+You can join our conference room on `support@conference.chat.sum7.eu`.
 A lot of people in there are able to answer basic questions about the usage of Conversations or can provide you with tips on running your own XMPP server.
 If you found a bug or your app crashes please read the Developer / Report Bugs section of this document.

-#### I need professional support with Conversations or setting up my server

-I'm available for hire.
-Contact me at `inputmice@siacs.eu`.

 #### How does the address book integration work?